flutter/website/src/docs/development/ui/layout/building-adaptive-apps.md

 Flutter's `VisualDensity` class makes it easy to adjust the density of your views across the entire application, for example, by making a button larger
-(and thereore easier to tap) on a touch device.
+(and therefore easier to tap) on a touch device.

 When you change the `VisualDensity` for your `MaterialApp`, `MaterialComponents` that support it animate their densities